vkargov/monogatari/perf.md

 To fix this you need to increase `/proc/sys/kernel/pid_max` (works only on 64-bit, on 32 bits you're stuck with 32768)

-Record with call graph information. (without it it looks like a flat eeeew)
+Record with call graph information.
 ```
 MONO_DEBUG=disable_omit_fp MONO_ENV_OPTIONS=--jitmap perf record -g mono ...
 ```
+We use the default `-g` unwinder (`fp`) because `--call-graph dwarf` does not play well with the `/tmp/perf\*` files generated JITted code.
+That makes the report less pretty than desired (and breaks libc traces in particular), but it should still have enough information to perform analysis with a trace obtained like that.

 for the whole mono build reducing the profiling frequency down to `-F 50` is a good idea for an 8Gb machine, otherwise `prof report` may run out of memory.

 High level view: